top of page

 Our Founder

-Jhelum is a Trinity College, London adjudicator; an alumnus of United World College and the Royal Academy of Dramatic Art (RADA), and has produced plays for both children and adults.
-Some of her experiences include producing courses at the New York Film Academy, and plays such as Panchatantra, Ehsaas, Keep Calm and Dance.
+Jhelum is an alumnus of the United World College, Singapore, Kings College and the Royal Academy of Dramatic Art (RADA).
+She has produced theatre plays like Panchatantra, Ehsaas, Keep Calm and Dance.

 Our Journey